Lepovirta/yahe/README.md

 3. Click the "Load unpacked" button.
 4. Select the `output/chrome/` directory from the directory where you cloned this repository to.

+The Firefox extension can be loaded from the build output by following these steps:

+1. Fire up Firefox, and go to this page: `about:debugging`.
+2. Check the "Enable add-on debugging" box.
+3. Click the "Load Temporary Add-on..." button.
+4. Select the `output/webextension/` directory from the directory where you cloned this repository to.

-The Greasemonkey script can be loaded by opening the `output/greasemonkey/yahe.user.js` file from the directory where you cloned this repository to in Firefox.
+The Greasemonkey script can be loaded by opening the `output/greasemonkey/yahe.user.js` file from the directory where you cloned this repository to.

 If you want to change the default settings for the script, change the values in `yahe.js` source file.
 Remember to rebuild after changing the values.

-## Hacking

-* All the code for YAHE is located in the `yahe.js` file.
-* All the CSS is located in the `yahe.css` file.

 ## License